Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Model

 \subsection{Star formation history}

-Equation.\ref{eq:xi_ecl} defines the initial clump mass function of the cloud.
+Equation \ref{eq:xi_ecl} defines the initial clump mass function of the cloud.
 The theoretically initial clump population has now evolved into a mixture of the currently observed clumps and the embedded/exposed stellar populations.
 The currently observed clumps correspond to the youngest ones, while the embedded and exposed stellar populations can be regarded as the intermediate-age and oldest clumps, respectively.
 The different components in a molecular cloud — clumps, and embedded and exposed stellar populations — can be regarded as representing the age spread of clumps within the cloud.
 We then model the star formation history (SFH) of the cloud to distinguish between these different components.
 Using the SFH models presented in \citet{Zhou2024PASP-1,Dib2025-693}, we examine scenarios where the SFH remains constant and others where it varies over time.
-Specifically, we create an age distribution of the initial clump population in a cloud to assign an age to each clump.
+Through the SFH, we create an age distribution of the initial clump population in a cloud to assign an age to each clump.
 Then, we sort out the intermediate-age clumps, which represent the embedded stellar populations and mainly contribute to the mid-infrared emission of the cloud.

-In the cases of a constant SFH, we randomly sample the age of clumps, $t_{\rm b}$, with a uniform probability in the age range 0-10 Myr \citep{Yan2017-607}.
-For a time-varying SFH, we employ a Gaussian function, allowing us to adjust both the peak position and the distribution width in the 0$-$10 Myr time range.
-For this choice of the SFH, the clump age, $t_{\rm b}$, is randomly drawn from the Gaussian distribution which is given by:
+The typical survival timescale of GMCs ($t_{\rm GMC}$) is 10$-$30 Myr \citep{Chevance2021,Kim2021-504,Kim2022-516}.
+In the cases of a constant SFH, we randomly sample the age of clumps, $t_{\rm b}$, with a uniform probability in the age range [0, $t_{\rm GMC}$] Myr.
+For a time-varying SFH, we employ a Gaussian function, allowing us to adjust both the peak position and the distribution width in time.
+The clump age, $t_{\rm b}$, is then randomly drawn from the corresponding Gaussian distribution,

-where $t_{\rm b,p}$ is the position of the peak and $\sigma_{\rm t}$ the standard deviation.
-In this scenario of burst-like, time-dependent SFH, the $t_{\rm b}$ values of clumps are randomly chosen based on the probability distribution function $P(t_{\rm b})$ as defined in equation.\ref{eq4}.
-We should consider different values of $\sigma_{\rm t}$ to cover possible time spans of star formation.
-We considered values of $t_{\rm b,p}= 2, 4, 6, 8$ Myr and $\sigma_{\rm t}=$ 3, 6 and 9 Myr.
-There are a total of 12 cases here.
-Actually, the time-dependent SFH with large $\sigma_{\rm t}$ is similar to the flat SFH.